alexarnimueller/modlAMP/README.rst

 Usage
 *****

-For a detailed description of all modules see the documentation in ``modlAMP/docs/build/html/index.html``.
+This section gives a quick overview of different capabilities of modlAMP.
+For a detailed description of all modules see the `module documentation <modlamp.html>`_.

 Importing modules
 -----------------